 The Moderate Resolution Imaging Spectroradiometer (MODIS) instrument is operating on both the Terra and Aqua spacecraft.
+The Terra satellite was launched on December 18, 1999 and the Aqua on May 4, 2002.
 It has a viewing swath width of 2,330 km and views the entire surface of the Earth every one to two days.
-Its detectors measure 36 spectral bands and it acquires data at three spatial resolutions: 250-m, 500-m, and 1,000-m.
+Its detectors measure 36 spectral bands and it acquires data at three spatial resolutions: 250 m, 500 m, and 1,000 m.

-The high level MODIS Land products distributed from LP DAAC are produced at various temporal resolutions, based on the instruments' orbital cycle.
+The higher level MODIS Land products distributed from the LP DAAC are produced at various temporal resolutions, based on the instruments' orbital cycle.
 These time steps are possible in the generation of MODIS Land products: